 I used a mixture of dried and fresh herbs in this recipe.
 If using fresh herbs all the way, use twice as much when substituting for dried.

-- ⅓ c. of cold butter, cut into small pieces
+- 1/3 cup cold butter cut into small pieces

 The stew can be eaten by itself — the dumplings serving as the carbohydrate component of the meal.
 BUT the sauce is so rich and delicious that it just begs to be mopped up with pieces of bread or drizzled over rice.